A link condition for simplicial complexes, and CUB spaces: Applications

-Consider a Euclidean building $X$ of type $\tilde{B}_n$, $\tilde{C}_n$ or $\tilde{D}_n$: note that we may always consider $X$ as a (possibly non-thick) Euclidean building of type $\tilde{C}_n$.
-It is an $n$-dimensional simplicial complex, such that each vertex has a well-defined type in $\{0,1,\dots,n\}$, and such that the vertices of each simplex have different types.
+Now let us consider a Euclidean building $X$ of type $\tilde{C_n}$: it is an $n$-dimensional simplicial complex, such that each vertex has a well-defined type in $\{0,1,\dots,n\}$, and the vertices of each simplex have different types.
 So $X$ has ordered simplices.

 Moreover, for each vertex $x \in X$ of type $k$, the link $L$ of $x$ in $X$ is the join of two spherical buildings of types $B_k$ and $B_{n-k}$.

 Then $L$ is the poset of non-trivial subspaces of a polar geometry: so $L \cup \{0\}$ is a meet-semilattice, and if three elements have a pairwise upper bound, they have a global upper bound.
 According to Theorem~\ref{thm:main_criterion_type_C_CUB}, we deduce the following.